 On Country Trails

-However, riding the bike on those narrow 'single traffic' road trails on the hills, proved to be very enjoyable.
-This was the main reason for purchasing the Honda NX500 and it is working out very well.
+However, riding the bike on those narrow 'single traffic' roads on the hills, overlooking Duns and the Scottish Borders proved to be very enjoyable.
+This was one of the reasons for purchasing the Honda NX500 and it is working out very well.

 Stock Exhaust Note